-We are an independent organisation run by a group of fourteen Trustees who are all volunteers.
+We are an independent organisation run by a group of fifteen Trustees who are all volunteers.

-We have an agreed constitution which defines the purpose of the organisation and how it shall be governed and administered.
-We have produced a Development Plan which defines the objectives of the organisation, what we need to do to meet those objectives, practically and financially.
-We gained Charity Status on the 24th of August 2016 and our number is SC046805.
+We have an agreed constitution that defines the purpose of the organisation and how it is governed and administered.
+We produced a Development Plan that defines the objectives of the organisation and what we need to do to meet those objectives, both practically and financially.
+We gained Charity Status on the 24th of August 2016 and our Charity Number is SC046805.

-We have a list of over 80 interested citizens who converted the premises which the Council Leased to us and we meet, socialise, carry out a variety of activities, and enjoy the process of working together and doing some good in the community.
-Our Shed has been split into two parts, one half for machinery, and the other for social activity.
-We have just had a Board meeting where we have started the process of renting the social part, at a very low rate, to bona fide groups when the Men’s Shed are not using it.
+We have a list of over 130 interested citizens, many of whom helped convert the premises that the Council leased to us.
+We meet, socialise, carry out a variety of activities, enjoy the process of working together and doing some good for the community.
+Our Shed has been split into two main parts, one part for machinery & tools and the other for social activity.
+Not long after our Shed was up and running we had a Board meeting where we started the process of being able to rent the social part, at very low rates, to bona fide local groups when the Shed members are not using it.

-We have been holding regular meetings for chat’s, table top projects, and discussions with the members of their ideas for the Shed for some time now, and it feels like we’ve always been together, such is the camaraderie.
+We hold regular meetings to talk about things like community projects, members’ individual projects and any ideas that each of us may have for the Shed – it feels like we’ve always been together, such is the camaraderie.

 In April 2016, 45 men (and two ladies) attended a ‘show-n-tell’, led by Jason Schroeder of the AVA, on Men’s Sheds.
 This initial meeting was organised by the Rotary Club of Stonehaven.
-Jason was clearly talking to the right group of people as very soon afterwards a Trustees committee had formed and activity took off to make the Stonehaven Men’s Shed a reality.
+Jason was clearly talking to the right group of people as very soon afterwards a Trustees Committee was formed and activity took off to make the Stonehaven Men’s Shed a reality.

-Members of the Trustees committee have visited both Westhill, Inverurie, Portlethen and Montrose Men’s Sheds to gain insight into their start-up processes and pitfalls experienced along the way.
-Their advice and help is greatly appreciated and have aided us in our preparations and planning.
+Members of the Trustees Committee visited Westhill, Inverurie, Portlethen and Montrose Men’s Sheds to gain insight into their start-up processes and any pitfalls experienced along the way.
+Their advice and help was greatly appreciated as it aided us during our preparations and planning.

 Emergency First Aid Training Course

-First Aid skills are always useful to have but for the Shedders from the Stonehaven and District Men’s Shed it is a requirement for safe operations in our, now superb, premises, the Men’s Shed Beach Pavilion, Beach Road, AB239 2TN.
-We needed First Aid skills for our Shed Safety Supervisors who oversee the final renovation and the operation of our Shed.
-This is to meet the requirements of Sheds Health and Safety Policy.
+First Aid skills are always useful to have but for the Shedders from the Stonehaven and District Men’s Shed it is a requirement for safe operations in our superb premises in the Beach Pavilion, Beach Road, Stonehaven.
+We need First Aid skills for our Safety Supervisors in order to meet the requirements of the Shed’s Health & Safety Policy.